DCBIA-OrthoLab/SlicerAutomatedDentalTools/README.md

 | ----------- | ----------- | ----------- |
 | **CBCT** | .nii.gz | .tfm .npy .h5 .mat .txt |
 | **IOS** | .vtk .stl .vtp .off .obj | .tfm .npy .h5 .mat .txt|

+## MRI2CBCT Module

+The MRI2CBCT module provides a user interface to perform the registration between MRI and CBCT scans.

+### How does the module work?

+#### Preprocessing Step:

+1. **Orient and Center CBCT:**
+   - **Input:** CBCT folder path
+   - **Download Models:** You can download the models required for segmentation and orientation by clicking on "Download."

+2. **Orient and Center MRI:**
+   - **Input:** MRI folder path
+   - **Axis Direction:** You need to choose the new direction for each axis.

+3. **Resample:**
+   - **Options:** You can choose to resample both MRI and CBCT, just MRI, or just CBCT.
+   - **Slice/Number of Slices:** Decide the new slices/number of slices or retain the same size as before running it.
+   - **Spacing:** Choose the new spacing or keep the same spacing as in the input.

+#### Manual Approximation and Cropping:
+Before running the normalization, the user needs to perform a manual approximation and cropping on the same region for the MRI, CBCT, and CBCT segmentation.
+For the cropping, the user can use AutoCrop3D available in this extension.

+#### Registration:
+- **Inputs:** CBCT, CBCT segmentation, and MRI scans after completing the preprocessing steps, including manual approximation and cropping.
+- **Normalization Options:** Select the normalization method and specify the percentile to apply to both MRI and CBCT scans.
+Default values are provided for convenience.